marvinweber/uncertainty-fae/README.md

 Models and Data Handling regarding this dateset are located in the `src/rsna_boneage` package.

+(!) **Disclaimer**: The models and the architectures for the RSNA Bone Age Dataset use the inapropriate term `gender` instead of `sex`.
+Since only the sex is considered, all occurences of the term `gender` in results/stats, models, etc. actually mean `sex`.
+Because PyTorch model variable names are saved to checkpoints, this error has not been fixed and, thus, is still present.

 ### Clavicle CT
 Unfortunately, the **Clavicle CT** dataset is an internal data set of the University Hospital of LMU Munich, hence, it cannot be provided publicly.